 - Eat monosaturated and polyunsaturated fats.
 Good examples would be those found in olive oil, nuts, and fatty fish like salmon.

 - Medicate if necessary.
-Depending on your overall heart disease risk (calculate yours here), you may need to be treated with a cholesterol-lowering medication, such as a statin or herbal cholesterol-lowering product such as bergamot or red yeast rice.
+Depending on your overall heart disease risk (calculate yours here), you may need to be treated with a cholesterol-lowering medication, such as a statin, niacin, or herbal cholesterol-lowering product such as bergamot or red yeast rice.
 Fish oil can also be beneficial for lowering triglycerides.

 Dr. Anna Garrett is a menopause expert and Doctor of Pharmacy.
 She helps women who are struggling with symptoms of perimenopause and menopause find natural hormone balancing solutions so they can rock their mojo through midlife and beyond.
 Dr. Anna is the author of Perimenopause: The Savvy Sister’s Guide to Hormone Harmony.
 Order your copy at www.perimenopausebook.com.